For Those in need of Criminal Attorneys in Medina, Ohio and Elsewhere throughout the State (Akron, Wadsworth, Wooster)

 - You should seek experienced legal counsel before you enter a plea.
 I receive numerous calls from people who entered a “no contest plea” and the judge or magistrate found them guilty and proceeded to sentence them.
 They entered a “no contest plea” with the mistaken belief that they would be able to argue the merits of the case with the hope that the court would dismiss the charge(s).
 Thus, it is important to seek legal representation before entering a plea.

 - If you enter a “not guilty plea,” most courts will set the matter for a pretrial or your attorney can contact the prosecutor’s office to schedule a pretrial meeting.
 (Criminal Rule 17.1).
 If you have not sought legal counsel by the pretrial stage it is important to do so because there are certain pretrial motion deadlines that could jeopardize your case if they are missed.
 (Criminal Rule 12).

 - You have a right to a jury trial in serious offense cases and you must demand a jury within a given time period in order to preserve your jury right in petty offense cases.
 (Criminal Rule 23).

 - If you are found guilty by the judge or jury, the imposition of sentence shall be imposed without unnecessary delay.
 (Criminal Rule 32).

 Contact an Experienced Criminal Attorney in Medina, Ohio

 If you are looking for criminal attorneys in Medina, Ohio or the surrounding area, call us at 330-334-6345.
-We know that you probably have a lot of questions about your arrest and how to protect yourself from the charges you face; that’s why we provide a free initial consultation to answer all of your questions and prepare you for what you can expect in your criminal proceedings.
+We know that you probably have a lot of questions about your arrest and how to protect yourself from the charges you face; that’s why we provide an initial consultation to answer all of your questions and prepare you for what you can expect in your criminal proceedings.

 Also, feel free to contact our office and request a pamphlet on what you should know about Your Rights if questioned stopped, or arrested by the police.